TSP investment choices including the following funds:

 - Lifecycle Funds (L Funds), in which investors pick from one of the available target withdrawal dates (2020, 2030, 2040 or 2050) or an “income fund” for those already withdrawing their accounts or close to that point.

 Money is allocated among the other TSP funds according to a pre-set formula balancing potential risk and return, with automatic adjustments to keep the desired ratios.
 (Note: Until late 2018, the target-date funds also adjusted their investment mixes each calendar quarter to slightly reduce their stock-fund holdings, making them more conservative as the projected withdrawal date approached.
-However, the TSP at that time froze those allocations until the mixes matched what they would have been had they started with a more aggressive profile.
-It also announced that starting in 2020, the income fund also will become more aggressive, phased in over 10 years.)
+However, the TSP at that time froze those allocations and will keep them frozen until the mixes matched what they would have been had they started with a more aggressive profile.
+It also made the income fund more aggressive with increases in the share of stocks phased in over 10 years.)

 When investing in the TSP, be sure to make sure you balance both risk and reward.
 You also should be sure to take into account the risk and reward potential of any other investments you have.